Expensify/App/contributingGuides/TYPESCRIPT_STYLE.md

 Use interfaces only when you encounter a situation where `type` does not fulfill your requirements.
 Example scenario is when you need to modify or extend an interface from a third-party library that lacks typings or has incorrect typings.

-When extending or correcting interfaces from third-party libraries, always use [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to maintain code consistency and avoid potential issues.
+When extending or correcting interfaces from third-party libraries, always use [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to maintain code consistency and avoid potential issues, and declare it inside the `global.d.ts` file.

 ```ts
 // Third-party library with missing or incorrect typings